Drive-thru coronavirus testing to start in Ascension Parish

 Self-isolation and social distancing were among the list of recommendations being pushed by doctors, including Fraiche, in order to protect the elderly and those with preexisting health conditions in the parish.

-Besides court in Ascension Parish, most other parish-government operations are still up and running.
+Besides court in Ascension Parish, most other parish-government operations are still up and running with certain restrictions.
 Parish-employees are asked to monitor for updates as the situation evolves.

 Chemical plants that line the Mississippi River in Ascension are also monitoring the situation but there have been no operational impacts at this time.

 Meanwhile, schools in the parish plan to start free meal pickups for students on Wednesday.
+Meal pickups will take place on weekdays from 10:30 a.m. to 12:30 p.m. at Donaldsonville high school, Dutchtown high school, East Ascension high school and St. Amant high school.

 More News